squillero/microgp4/CONTRIBUTING.md

   pip3 install psutil
   ```

 Have fun!
-And contact us if you want your code to be included in the next *official* release.
+And contact us if you want your code to be included in the next release.

 ## Money Donations